smastrom/vue-global-loader/README.md

           (res) => res.json()
         )
         window.location.href = checkoutUrl
-        // No need to call destroyLoader() on success (redirecting to another page) } catch (err) {
+        // No need to call destroyLoader() on success (state is lost when redirecting to a different domain) } catch (err) {
         console.error(err)
         this.destroyLoader()